doordash scooter AllMicro Mobility Model

 A single Dasher buys scooters one at a time and absorbs hardware failures personally.
 A 50-scooter fleet operator negotiates bulk hardware discounts (typically 15 to 30% off retail), pays for centralized charging infrastructure, hires a 1 to 2 person ops crew, and runs a software platform that costs more than the cheapest scooters on the lot.

-The breakeven calculation flips.
-Instead of fuel savings, the question becomes: utilization rate, downtime hours, and rider attrition.
-A fleet at 60% utilization barely survives; one at 85% prints money.
+The break-even calculation flips.
+Instead of fuel savings, the question becomes utilization rate, downtime hours, and rider attrition.
+In deployments we’ve supported, the fleets holding 85% utilization printed money while the ones stuck near 60% barely survived.
+That one number decides the year.

 The non-negotiable operations stack

 • Live GPS per scooter.
-You need to know location, battery state, and rider assignment in real time.
-Spreadsheets stop working past 12 vehicles.
+You need location, battery state, and rider assignment in real time.
+Spreadsheets stop working past 12 vehicles, which is why operators move to GPS and IoT tracking built for scooter fleets.

 • Battery swap rotation.
 Either swappable batteries or a centralized charging hub with morning redeployment.
 Charging-on-rider doesn’t scale.